ltrzic12/b2match-task/README.md

 ## Introduction

 This is a web calendar application.
-Application is following chosen GitHub rep - each commit message is shown on a day of its upload.
+Application is following fetching data from GitHub rep (ltrzic12/vehicle-grid by default) - each commit message is shown on a day of its upload.

 ## Features